 3# – Making people speak in front of a crowd they weren’t comfortable with, coercing them to disclose person information to get down to the hard truths of their presumed problematic lives, because it was told that it would solve their problems.
 Keep in mind, we are talking about people who had been raped, recently gone bankrupt, and others who were physically/emotionally abused with life shattering trauma.
 Barry convinced the crowd that they were safe, and that the people in the course wouldn’t take any of their deeply personal stories out of the room with them (no, that would never happen now, would it?).
 Non-disclosure agreements were nowhere to be seen, but a simple bold statement of trust would be all that was needed for these vulnerable people.
 Finessing the crowd through the power of suggestion.
 You can trust me guys, just take the blue pill, lol.

-#4 – This one has to be might be my favourite, even though I know how much you guys love the idea of saving a buck or two from point number one, this is crème de la crème.
+#4 – This one has to be my favourite, even though I know how much you guys love the idea of saving a buck or two from point number one, this is crème de la crème.
 After these paying customers divulged terrifying detailed personal information about themselves to the crowd, Barry Terry in all his mighty arrogance, would then label these people as crazy and laugh at them.
 He claimed it was their fault for the bad decision making in front of 100 strangers.
 Some of these soul crushing traumas many people had experienced at a very young age, with an undeveloped mind, at an innocence that should never be tampered with.
 I may not know very much in life, but one thing I do know for sure is that forcing someone to instantly get over fears of public speaking by exposing their life traumas to a crowd, while being told their crazy from a self-proclaimed mindset leader, usually isn’t a winning formula.
 Fortunately for Barry Terry I wasn’t one of those lucky few who got publicly lambasted, or he may have left Canada with a few less teeth.
 I will admit, it has been a few years since I have taken a psychology course at the University level, but I don’t ever recall reading about the use of public humiliation as a effective tool in behaviour change.

 #5 – Course leaders dominated their co-workers with what seemed to be a power hierarchy that Hitler would be proud of.
 Remember that we were supposedly at a seminar where you are being sold ‘principles’ and lessons on how to live a higher, better level of life.
 But, in order to “complete your pasts” you would need to enrol others in your bright future to solidify your freedom.
 Landmark truly has created an incredible business model here, of free marketing and free labor.
 Yet, when it came to these second-class “worker-bees” who did most of the work to begin with, they seemed to walk around the room with little to no self-confidence of their own.
 Every few minutes looking back to the higher-ups to seek validation and direction as if they were a pack of defeated dogs looking to their Alpha.
 It was really sad.
 I felt like they had drank the kool-aid and didn’t even know it.